 In that study published in LHD in 2012, humans that consumed 4 grams of fish oil per day showed decreased serum triglyceride levels by 25-30%.
 Why is this important?
 Triglycerides are a type of fat in your blood determined by the amount of calories you consume.
 When you consume an excess amount of calories, your body taps into these fats as energy in between meals, storing them in fat cells until they are needed.
 Normal triglyceride levels are below 150 milligrams per deciliter (your doctor can help you determine why your triglyceride levels are).

 High triglycerides can drastically increase your risk of developing heart disease, fatty liver disease, and diabetes.
 Most of the time, you can lower your triglycerides with healthy diet and lifestyle changes.
+You can read up on How to Prevent Diabetes – Actionable Steps to Get Started – Cultural Health Solutions.
 Look at that!
 We’re coming full circle–supplementing with fish oil (in combination with a healthy diet) can help you lower your triglyceride levels.

 Reduced Platelet-Derived Growth Factor (PDGF)

 PDGF is a protein that helps regulate both cell growth and cell division.
 It is also crucial in blood vessel formation, angiogenesis.
 This is when blood vessels are formed utilizing already-existing blood vessel tissue.
 Uncontrolled angiogenesis is one characteristic of cancer.
 Bottom line–decrease in PDGF decreases your risk of developing cancerous growths.
 Sounds good to me.